ujjwal454/netflix-clone/README.md

 React-query is used for managing data fetching and caching in the application.
 It simplifies the process of fetching data by abstracting away the complexity of managing asynchronous data and provides a simple and intuitive interface for making API requests.

 Overall, this project aims to provide a user-friendly and visually appealing interface for browsing movies and TV shows, and storing favorite content.
 With the integration of TMDB API, Firebase, and React-query, this application provides a seamless and efficient user experience for managing entertainment content.

+In addition to using the TMDB API, Firebase, and React-query, this Netflix Clone project is hosted on Netlify.
+Netlify is a cloud-based platform that provides hosting, deployment, and other services for web applications.